How to buy a house in Koh Samui: essential steps to follow as a foreign buyer

 The 30-year leasehold agreement

-While Thai law prohibits foreigners to own land, there are many options if you plan to buy a house in Koh Samui.
-One popular method is to lease land for up to 30 years, as allowed under Thai Civil and Commercial Code.
-The lease must be executed in writing and registered at the local Land Office to be enforceable against third parties.
-Under the lease, the foreign lessee has the exclusive right to occupy and use the land as a residence during the term.
+While Thai law prohibits foreigners from owning land, investors have many options when buying a house in Koh Samui.
+One popular method involves leasing land for up to 30 years, as the Thai Civil and Commercial Code allows.
+The lessee must execute the lease in writing and register it at the local Land Office to enforce it against third parties.
+Under the lease, the foreign lessee retains the exclusive right to occupy and use the land as a residence during the term.

-Payments plans for the financing of the lease may be arranged on a lump sum or installment basis.
-The contract may also grant rights to transfer or sublease, provided such provisions are explicitly stated.
+Investors can arrange payment plans for the lease on a lump-sum or installment basis.
+The contract may also grant rights to transfer or sublease, provided it explicitly includes these provisions.

 Acquiring a condominium unit in full ownership

-Buying a condominium unit constitutes a popular and safe way to purchase a house in Koh Samui.
+Buying a condominium unit provides a popular and safe way to purchase a house in Koh Samui.
 The Condominium Act B.E.
-2522 allows foreign nationals to own a freehold condominium unit, given that the 49% foreign ownership limit is respected in the building’s entire floor space.
+2522 allows foreign nationals to own a freehold condominium unit, as long as investors respect the 49% foreign ownership limit across the building’s entire floor space.

-Ownership needs to be registered at the Land Department, and the foreign buyer receive a Title deed in their own name.
-This process is one of the easiest legal routes to follow as a foreigner wanting to invest in real estate with clear legal protection and transferability.
+The Land Department requires buyers to register ownership, and the foreign buyer receives a title deed in their own name.
+This process offers one of the easiest legal routes for foreigners who want to invest in real estate with clear legal protection and transferability.

 Constructing a house on leased land

-Foreigners can also consider buying a house in Koh Samui by building a house on leased land.
-Although they cannot own the land, they may own the building constructed on it, provided the lease agreement explicitly grants this right.
+Foreigners can also consider buying a house in Koh Samui by building on leased land.
+Although they cannot own the land, they may own the building they construct, provided the lease agreement explicitly grants this right.

-Prior to the commencement of construction, the lessee shall secure a building permit in their own name.
-Construction and lease agreements have to fit with clear covenant clauses such as ownership, rights of use and disposal of the building once the lease is over.
-The building can be moved, sold or renegotiated, depending on the lease.
-This strategy is great for expats wanting to buy standalone houses in Koh Samui while adhering to the law.
+Before starting construction, the lessee must obtain a building permit in their own name.
+Construction and lease agreements must include clear covenant clauses covering ownership, rights of use, and disposal of the building once the lease ends.
+Depending on the lease, the lessee can move, sell, or renegotiate the building.
+This strategy suits expats who want to buy standalone houses in Koh Samui while following the law.

 Step 2: Execute a due diligence before buying a house in Koh Samui

 The most secure land title in Thailand is the Chanote (Nor Sor 4 Jor), which confirms precise land boundaries and full ownership rights.
 Less secure titles like Nor Sor 3 or Nor Sor 3 Gor may involve disputes or limitations.
-A lawyer should verify that the seller has lawful ownership or leasing rights.
+A lawyer should confirm that the seller holds lawful ownership or leasing rights.

-If the property is held under a Thai company, the buyer must review corporate documents such as the Company Affidavit, shareholders list, and resolutions approving the transaction.
+If the buyer holds the property under a Thai company, they must review corporate documents such as the Company Affidavit, shareholder list, and resolutions approving the transaction.

-It’s also necessary to check for existing mortgages, servitudes, or litigation.
-If building is involved, the buyer should verify permits and land-use regulations.
-If purchasing under lease, the lease should be registered and include construction and transfer clauses.
+Investors must also check for existing mortgages, servitudes, or litigation.
+If the property involves a building, the buyer should verify permits and land-use regulations.
+If purchasing under a lease, the buyer must register the lease and ensure it includes construction and transfer clauses.

 Step 3: Sign the reservation agreement to reserve the house you want to buy in Koh Samui

-Once the due diligence is complete, the next step to buy a house in Koh Samui is to sign a Reservation Agreement.
+Once buyers complete due diligence, the next step to buy a house in Koh Samui involves signing a Reservation Agreement.
 This document reserves the property and records the buyer’s intention to proceed with the purchase.
 It generally includes a deposit and outlines the agreed purchase price, deadlines for contract signing, and terms in case of withdrawal or non-performance.

-This agreement does not transfer ownership but serves as a preliminary commitment, protecting the buyer while finalizing the Sale and Purchase Agreement (SPA).
+This agreement does not transfer ownership but serves as a preliminary commitment, protecting the buyer while they finalize the Sale and Purchase Agreement (SPA).

 Step 4: Executing the Sale and Purchase Agreement to formalize buying a house in Koh Samui (SPA)

 The SPA formalizes the sale and the process of buying a house in Koh Samui.
-This document must be drafted in Thai and is often translated into English for foreign buyers.
+Lawyers draft this document in Thai and often translate it into English for foreign buyers.
 It includes details such as party identities, property description, payment terms, timelines, and tax allocation.

 Get expert legal guidance.